rlaffers/expvarmon/README.md

 ## Introduction

-Go apps console monitoring tool.
+Go apps console monitoring tool with TOML configuration support.
 Minimal configuration efforts.
 Quick and easy monitoring solution for one or multiple services.

 ## Features